You Never Know Who Your Friends Are by Chris Green

 ‘Nothing, Ram.
 He’s fictional, remember.’

 ‘IGTBBTTR.
-I’ll get the bloody bastard this time round.
+I’ll get the bloody bastard this time around.
 Well!
 This doesn’t sound very fictional.
 What did you write about him?’

-‘He was just a delusional character in my story, La Bamba, who thought the Mexicans were out to get him.
+‘He was just a delusional character in my story, Tequila Mockingbird, who thought the Mexicans were out to get him.
 He saw signs of them everywhere.
 Maybe I could have been more sensitive in the way I portrayed his nervous breakdown’

 ‘I am not a number, I am a free man.
 What’s that all about?’